Tatars (Kimak)

-The Tatar were one of the seven original Turkic tribes that made up the Kimek confederation, along with the Imur, Yemek, Bayandur, Kipchak, Lanikaz and Ajlad.
+The Tatar were one of the seven original Turkic tribes that made up the Kimak confederation, along with the Imur, Kimaks, Bayandur, Kipchak, Lanikaz and Ajlad.
 The Tatār were the third in order.
-The Kimek tribes originated in the Central Asian steppes, and had migrated to the territory of present-day Kazakhstan.
-The Tatar, as part of the Kimek, were mentioned by Gardizi (d.
+The Kimak tribes originated in the Central Asian steppes, and had migrated to the territory of present-day Kazakhstan.
+The Tatar, as part of the Kimak, were mentioned by Gardizi (d.
 1061).

 According to R. Fakhroutdinov, these Tatars 'were a branch of the ancient Tatar population that went to the west after the collapse of the Eastern Turkic kaganate'.
 Mahmud al-Kashgari noted that the Tatars are bilingual, speaking in Turkic alongside their own language.
 Golden proposed that Tatars were Turkified Mongolic speakers.

 Mahmut Kashgari, an 11th-century historian, lists the Tatārs as one of ten prominent Turkic tribes and enumerates the locations of the Turkic polities from the borders of the Eastern Roman Empire to the borders of China in the following sequence: